 The best path of Topology Table is used in the Routing Table.

 Neighbor Table, as the name suggests, has detailed information about neighbor routers that are directly connected.
 However, it does not contain any information about indirectly connected routers.

 EIGRP Metric Calculation

 Unlike RIP, the metric of any route in EIGRP depends upon any parameters.
 In fact, EIGRP uses 6 different parameters to calculate the matrix.
 These parameters are Bandwidth, Load, Total Delay, Reliability, MTU, and Hop Count.
 By default, minimum Bandwidth and Total Delay are used for Metric calculation.
 But, an administrator can use all these parameters to calculate the route’s metric.
 These parameters are known as K-Values.

 EIGRP uses the Diffusing Update Algorithm (DUAL), which helps to calculate the best feasible successor and also prevents routing loops.
 It supports both Classless Inter-Domain Routing (CIDR) and Variable Length Subnet Mask (VLSM).
 It can support Unequal Cost Load Balancing with the help of variance command.
 We can also apply authentication for security reasons.
 Unlike RIP, sends only triggered update, not full update.

 - OSPF Packets Types and Neighborship Parameters

-In this article, we discussed about Enhanced Interior Gateway Routing Protocol (EIGRP).
+In this article, we discussed the Enhanced Interior Gateway Routing Protocol (EIGRP).
 There are three different tables used in EIGRP.
-All routes are present in Topology Table.
-However, the best routes of Topology Table are copied into Routing Table.
-For reliability purpose, it uses RTP (Real Time Trunking Protocol).
+All routes are present in the Topology Table.
+However, the best routes of the Topology Table are copied into the Routing Table.
+For reliability purpose, it uses RTP (Real-Time Trunking Protocol).

 Did you find this article helpful?
 Please leave a comment in the comment box!